 So while it may be uncomfortable to speak truth into other people’s lives, we do so with the hope that God will bring healing through it.

 Yes, family and friends may get mad at you, or avoid you for a while if you speak truth into their lives.
 Yes, it’s even possible to lose some friendships.

-But let’s pretend you had a friend with a gaping cut and the only thing you had around to stop it from getting infected was salt.
+But let’s pretend your friend accidentally cut into his hand and the only thing you had around to stop it from getting infected was salt.
 You know it is going to hurt the person, but the alternative is far worse.
-So you pour salt on it, bracing yourself that they will squirm and even cry out in pain but also knowing that their life will be saved in the process as well.
+So you pour salt on it.
+You brace yourself because you know they will squirm and even cry out in pain but also knowing that their life will be saved in the process as well.